 By using this translation we can hence also write an arbitrary diagonal unitary as a circuit of controlled-phase gates where now we do not need any NOT gates and we use controlled gates acting on different numbers of qubits.

-The sum in this equation is over all i1,,im,j1,,jn {0,1} and a is an arbitrary complex number.
-Hence, an H-box represents a matrix with, up to a global factor of 2, all entries are equal to 1, except the bottom right element, which is equal to a.
+The sum in this equation is over all and is an arbitrary complex number.
+Hence, an H-box represents a matrix with, up to a global factor of , all entries are equal to 1, except the bottom right element, which is equal to .
 We have for instance

-Hence, in particular, when a = 1, the 1-input 1-output H-box is just the Hadamard:
+Hence, in particular, when , the 1-input 1-output H-box is just the Hadamard:

 We will call such H-boxes phase-free.
 Note that this convention means that the 1-input 1-output phase-free H-box is denoted exactly the same as the Hadamard gate in the ZX-calculus, which is fine since they represent the same matrix.
 The linear maps that H-boxes represent have all the symmetries that spiders have: